hyundai-robotics/doc-hrsafespace2/5-hrspace/6-robot-link.md

 3. Select the capsule for Link 2 and adjust its size and position in the same way to fully enclose Link 2.
-   Changes made with the gizmo are immediately reflected in the Extended Properties dialog.
+   Changes made with the gizmo are immediately reflected in the Extension Properties dialog.

    ![](../_assets/ch05_68_link_gizmo3.PNG)